Hironobu Sakaguchi: Influence and legacy

 Within Square, Sakaguchi helped support the careers of several notable staff members including SaGa creator Akitoshi Kawazu, artist Tetsuya Nomura, Xeno creator Tetsuya Takahashi and Tactics creator Yasumi Matsuno.
 In an interview, Nomura credited a suggestion by Sakaguchi with the complex narrative direction taken by the Kingdom Hearts series, as Nomura's original plan was for a simple narrative to fit with the demographics of development partner Walt Disney.
 He also proposed the concept for what would become Final Fantasy XI (2002), which was led by Mana creator Koichi Ishii.

-Following his departure and the merger with Enix, the upper management of Square Enix apparently instructed its staff not to communicate with Sakaguchi, severing ties with him and apparently ostracising staff within the company who were identified as protegees including Matsuno.
+Following his departure and the merger with Enix, the upper management of Square Enix apparently instructed its staff not to communicate with Sakaguchi (according to a Japanese game reporter), severing ties with him and ostracising staff within the company who were identified as protegees including Matsuno.
 Sakaguchi disliked the creative direction Final Fantasy took under its new management, particularly citing Final Fantasy XIII as indicative of this change.
 In later years, the position softened on both sides, though Sakaguchi did not describe it as a true reconciliation.
 Kitase and Nomura described the aftermath, saying that Sakaguchi provided a singular creative voice for the company which was never reclaimed after he left.

 In May 2000, Sakaguchi received the Hall of Fame Award from the Academy of Interactive Arts & Sciences.
 At the 2015 Game Developers Choice Awards, Sakaguchi was given the Lifetime Achievement award.
 The event's general manager Meggan Scavio spoke positively of Sakaguchi's contribution to narratives in gaming, saying his work on Final Fantasy "helped pave the way for game stories that dealt with death, regret, and character development in a mature and significant way".
 At the 2017 CEDEC Awards, Sakaguchi was given the Special Award, with his extensive contributions to the gaming industry and strong following in Japan and overseas being cited as reasons.